 Purpose: To ensure optimum use of State and Federal funds allocated for construction and maintenance on local roads.
 Manage and develop a comprehensive Pavement Management Program (PMP).
-The PMP will assess the current operational condition of the local road system, identify maintenance or rehabilitation work required to meet the current needs, and develop management strategies using life cycle cost analyses for proposed maintenance and rehabilitation activities.
-The PMP will utilize best management practices, make optimum use of construction and maintenance funds for local roads and meet Federal and State requirements for pavement management.
+The PMP assesses the current operational condition of the local road system, identifies maintenance or rehabilitation work required to meet the current needs, and develops management strategies using life cycle cost analyses for proposed maintenance and rehabilitation activities.
+The PMP utilizes best management practices, make optimum use of construction and maintenance funds for local roads and meet Federal and State requirements for pavement management.
 The PMP, in conjunction with traffic counting and roadway analysis, creates the base data that is used to develop capital improvement program identified in the RTP.
 This core data is also important in assessing the performance outcomes and goals identified in the RTP.
 The data serves as a baseline for future transportation planning on City and County roads.

-To provide for easy identification of current projects that are being funded with State and Federal funds and to identify the network of roads within the City and County, assist with the development of a countywide Geographic Information System (GIS).
+The PMP has been integrated with County GIS to provide for easy identification of current projects that are being funded with State and Federal funds and to identify the network of roads within the City and County.
 The information in this work element is fundamental to the development of the RTP and RTIP.

-FY19-20 saw the decision to bring the PMP in-house.
-Staff attended trainings, developed a new capital improvement plan, and surveyed approximately 1/3 of the road network.
+The PMP was brought in-house.
+In FY19-20.
+Staff attended training, developed a new capital improvement plan, and surveyed approximately 1/3 of the road network.
 Every year, 1/3 of the local roads must be surveyed to ensure the road conditions are assessed every three years.
 Staff began cross training and integrating fieldwork data collection in the PMP/GIS system.
 We also purchased new software.
 In FY22-23 in-house staff conducted a third 1/3 of data collection.
 The plan is to train more junior employees to assist in the PMP.
-(July 2022-June 2023)
+In FY23-24, staffing challenges created a gap in PMP data collection.
+There is a need to bring the data up to current conditions.